puja-debnath/NODE-JS/README.md

   since C++ is great for low-level operations like file-handling, database connections and network operations , by emboddinig v8 to any c++ program , we have the leverage to add alll this functionalities in javaScript

+ This wrapper function ensures that the code in a module doesn't interfere with the global scope.
+ (function(exports, require, module, __filename, __dirname) {
+    // Module code lives here
+});

+module caching-ones data change then it also change in memory.Subsequent calls to "require" for the same module will retrieve the cached version instead of re-executing the module code.